-Shotokan karate is one of the most widely practiced forms of karate in the world today, and one of the most traditional.
-It puts heavy focus on kihon (basic techniques), kata (forms), and kumite (sparring) to develop a range of powerful and dynamic techniques.
+Shotokan karate the most widely practiced form of karate in the world today, and one of the most traditional.
+It puts heavy focus on KIHON (basic techniques), KATA (forms)and KUMITE (sparring) to develop a range of powerful and dynamic techniques.
 In its root, Shotokan is a quick and powerful style.
 It tends to absorb the energy of the opponent, and ruthlessly counter-attack from an angled position.

 Practitioners of Shotokan are well known for their strong legs, due to the extensive training in low and powerful stances, as well as their strong and fast hands and kicks. they also have great flexibility and variety in the arsenal of techniques that they have acquired, and the methodology by which they implement them.

 To quote Master Funakoshi, "Low stances are for beginners, natural movements are for advanced."